-Informal workplace complaints are unfortunately something that managers have to handle on a regular basis: whether it’s an employee letting off steam and having a whinge about their colleagues or something more serious that an employee just wants to get off their chest and insists they don’t want investigated.
+Informal workplace complaints are unfortunately something that managers have to handle on a regular basis: whether it’s an employee letting off steam and having a whinge about their colleagues or something more serious such as an employee requesting an anti-fatigue mat to stand on from someplace like this great Matting for Sale.

 Given the very nature of informal workplace complaints (the fact that they are usually verbal, aren’t made in accordance with a formal workplace policy and are often made by reluctant complainants), it can sometimes be difficult for managers to find the right balance in dealing with them.
 I have seen on many occasions a relatively minor complaint be blown out of proportion by an employer’s knee-jerk response and on the other hand, I have seen very serious complaints be brushed under the carpet on the basis that the employee didn’t want it to be taken further or that the complaint wasn’t made in accordance with a complaints or grievance policy.
 Both of these responses can have a detrimental impact on employees, the business and on the potential liability the business might face down the track.
 For this reason, a good manager must be able to use their judgment as to when a complaint is serious enough that it warrants further investigation (regardless of the complainant’s wishes) or when it is appropriate to tell the employee that they should desist from engaging in nitpicking or whinging behaviour.

 Dealing with employees who have a tendency to whinge or moan about every workplace concern, no matter how trivial, is unfortunately something that would be familiar for many managers.
 Some employees will simply not get along and others will strongly disagree with processes or procedures that a business has in place or disagree with ‘the way things are done around here’ and feel that it is their responsibility to bring this to their manager’s constant attention.
 The key to these types of complaints is to be measured, address the complaint head on and not over-react.